Seasoned Tomato Sauce Recipe for Home Canning

 Step 2: Prepare the Ingredients

-Heat a large skillet over medium heat, add the olive oil, and sauté the onions until softened.
-Add the garlic and cook briefly until fragrant, then add the mixture to your saucepan.
+Heat a large skillet over medium heat and add the olive oil.
+Sauté the chopped onions until softened, about 5 minutes.
+Add the minced garlic and cook briefly until fragrant, about 30 seconds.
+Transfer the onion and garlic mixture to a large saucepot.

-Cut the tomatoes in half or quarters and add to your pot along with the oregano, bay leaves, black pepper, sugar, and red pepper flakes if using.
-Hold off on the salt for now and add it to taste at the end.
+Cut the tomatoes into quarters.
+Add the quartered tomatoes to the pot along with the dried oregano, bay leaves, black pepper, sugar, and red pepper flakes (if using).
+Hold off on adding the salt until later so you can season to taste after the sauce has cooked down.

 Once the volume is reduced by half, turn off the heat, and let it cool slightly so you won’t burn yourself when straining.

-While the sauce is cooling, prepare the jars, set up the canner, and organize your work area.
+While the sauce cools, prepare the jars, set up the canner, and organize your work area.

 Wash your jars, lids, bands, and canning tools in warm, soapy water.
 Rinse well, and set the lids, bands, and tools aside to air dry until you are ready to use them.

-Jars must be heated before filling to prevent breakage due to thermal shock.
-Place the jar rack into the water bath canner, set the jars upright in the canner, and add water to cover the jars.
+Place the jar rack in the water bath canner, set the jars upright in the canner, and add water to cover the jars.
 Bring the canner to a simmer (180˚F) for 10 minutes, and keep the jars hot until you are ready to fill them.

 Step 5: Strain the Sauce